Are things going wrong?

 If we have made this covenant with God to walk in His ways and are seriously doing this as best we can, we will also be doing our best to keep all other commitments as well and leave it in His hands to take care of the things we cannot.
 God says through the pen of Jeremiah; (Jer.32:27) "Behold, I am the LORD, the God of all flesh.
 Is there anything too hard for Me?”
 Jeremiah answered that very question previously in the same chapter when he said; 'Ah, Lord GOD!
 Behold, You have made the heavens and the earth by Your great power and outstretched arm.
 There is nothing too hard for You.”
 Jesus Christ has already committed Himself to us in love and He will not break that covenant.
 Unfortunately we humans are not able to do the same thing without going to God A LOT of times in our lives and asking for His forgiveness, which He then is able to quickly grant because of that honest and sincere repentance.
 That action on His part is called grace because there is nothing we can do to earn it, as it is unmerited pardon!

 Friendships fail for the same reason—dishonesty or a shift in course or priorities for one or both parties— Homes and families, even countries divide because of divisions in the minds of the people.
 God is never partial to one human being over another in righteousness and makes it very clear that when sin enters the picture it has to be acknowledged and repented of before any reconciliation with Him can come about.
 Our sins cut us off from God and there are no exceptions.
-(Isa.59:1-3) However, in this world today and even in Laodicea (our time now) with all the scattered COG groups, one can just go to another group and may never really repent.
+(Isa.59:1-3) However, in this world today and even in Laodicea (our time now) with all the scattered COG groups, one can just go to another group and may never really repent—but God still knows!.
 In these cases, it is most definitely “by their fruits” that we can know if there has ever really been any change in the character of the individual.
-If they were carrying around a front—that will just be carried right along with them to the next group.
+If any of us are carrying around a front—that will just be carried right along with us to the next group.
+It has to be repented of and genuine repentance starts in the mind.

 If we have made mistakes they should be admitted and repented of before sinning any further—getting our priorities straight once again and then move forward.
 We may have to go through some fiery trials in this life; “yet for us (true Christians) there is one God, the Father, of whom are all things, and we for Him; and one Lord Jesus Christ, through whom are all things, and through whom we live.”
 (1 Cor.8:6) Is it He who is working in you to do what you are doing or thinking, that has gotten things going wrong?
 Very doubtful, unless as was just presented above, He is allowing a trial to awaken you to see the truth of any matter and make a course correction, then it is still up to each and every one of us to choose to do what should be done according to His righteousness.